WANdisco/wandisco-documentation-ldm/docs/uninstall.md

 sidebar_label: Uninstalling and upgrading
 ---

-We recommend that you upgrade LiveData Migrator regularly to the latest release so you can take advantage of new functionality and other improvements.
+We recommend that you regularly upgrade LiveData Migrator so you can take advantage of new functionality and other improvements.
 To upgrade, uninstall your current version and then [install the new version](./installation.md).

-The following steps explain how to uninstall LiveData Migrator its components.
+The following steps explain how to uninstall LiveData Migrator and its components.

 :::important
 Backup any configuration files that you wish to save (located in `/etc/wandisco`) before uninstalling LiveData Migrator.